 The main group of letters is the Darwin-Burdon-Sanderson Letters – 1873-1881.
-This collection was part of a purchase of books and manuscripts from Dr Hugh Sinclair, lecturer in physiology and biochemistry, Magdalen College, Oxford in 1966.
-This group of about 40 letters consists of correspondence between Charles Robert Darwin (1809-1882) and John Scott Burdon Sanderson (1828 - 1905) during the years from 1873-1881.
+This collection was part of a purchase of books and manuscripts from Dr. Hugh Sinclair, lecturer in physiology and biochemistry, Magdalen College, Oxford in 1966.
+This group of about 40 letters consists of correspondence between Charles Robert Darwin (1809-1882) and John Scott Burdon Sanderson (1828 - 1905) during the years 1873-1881.

-The letters deal with the research Darwin and Burdon Sanderson did on the digestive powers and leaf movements of insect-eating plants, notably Drosera and Dionaea.
+The letters deal with the research Darwin and Burdon Sanderson did on the digestive powers and leaf movements of insect-eating plants, notably the genera Drosera and Dionaea.
 Darwin published the results of this research as part of his Insectivorous Plants (1875).

 The second group of letters is part of the Fox/Pearce (Darwin) Collection – 1821-1884.
 This group of approximately 80 items was acquired in 1970 from Captain Christopher Pearce, a descendant of the Fox family.

-Many of these letters are detailed accounts of what the letter writers have and need in their pursuit of “natural history”.
+Many of these letters are detailed accounts of what the letter writers have and need in their pursuit of "natural history."
 Insects, birds and eggs feature prominently.